Is Tamsulosin like Viagra? All You Need To Know

 Tamsulosin is not approved to treat Erectile Dysfunction.
 While Tamsulosin and Sildenafil can treat BPH, only Sildenafil can treat ED.

 Research states that 0.4 mg of Tamsulosin does not harm sexual function.
+But it cannot be used to treat ED issues.

 Can Tamsulosin and Viagra be taken together